Why Would I Use BGP and not OSPF between Servers and the Network?

 How about:

 Because OSPF stub areas would be a total mess to configure?
-Hmm… maybe not really, we could make it reasonably easy, particularly with network automation.
+Hmm… maybe not really; we could make it reasonably easy, particularly with network automation.

 Because you can’t implement routing policies (like no transit) in OSPF?
 I’ve seen designs where an IBM mainframe was a single link failure away from becoming a transit router.

-Finally, server-to-network interface is usually a trust boundary, and I don’t believe in running OSPF across trust boundaries.
-Maybe that’s less of an issue if the same team controls the servers and the network, and runs the same routing software on both, but I definitely wouldn’t run OSPF with just any software that happens to be lying around on a host.
+Finally, the server-to-network interface is usually a trust boundary, and I don’t believe in running OSPF across trust boundaries.
+Maybe that’s less of an issue if the same team controls the servers and the network and runs the same routing software on both, but I definitely wouldn’t run OSPF with just any software that happens to be lying around on a host.

 Or maybe it’s just that I like BGP and keep inventing reasons why it’s the best tool for the $job.